psfrolov/psfrolov.github.io/app/about/index.md

 ground-based infrastructure projects (namely, Angara Space Rocket Complex and Land Launch).
 Now a software developer in information security field.

-The intention of this site is to share ideas, tips, idioms, patterns, gotchas, issues, etc., that arises during the course of my professional activity from time to time, many of which I think would be useful for other developers.
-My primary programming language (as well as an area of professional interests) is C++, so expect the majority of articles to be C++ related.
+{{ page.description }} My primary programming language (as well as an area of professional interests) is C++, so expect the majority of articles to be C++ related.
 Speaking about C++, I'm particularly enthusiastic about generic programming paradigm.
 But fear not thou, my friend <i class="fa fa-smile-o" title="Smile"></i>, as I tend not to delve too deep into obscure realms of template metaprogramming and other experimental stuff, which, even though quite interesting on its own, is often appears to be of insufficient practical value for real world, day-to-day application in team-based software development.
 Rather, I'm trying to come up with solutions (in the form of idioms and design patterns) applicable to wide range of problem domains, but which at the same time are simple to implement, understand and maintain.

 I hope you'll find something valuable here.
 Feel free to drop me a line or two via [contact form]({{ site.baseurl }}/contact/).
 Or use one of the social